-Last year Wellesley introduced My inTuition, Wellesley's Quick College Cost Estimator.
-Over 20,000 students and parents used it, and feedback from over 600 guidance counselors was very positive.
+Over 20,000 parent and students have used My inTuition, Wellesley's Quick College Cost Estimator, and feedback from over 600 guidance counselors was very positive.
 Many families learned that Wellesley was more affordable than they expected.
-See also Wellesley is Affordable and four Sample Aid Awards.
-See page 1 and 3 of the Admission Report.
+See also Affordability and Cost, Return on Investment, and four Sample Aid Awards and page 1 of the Admission Report.

 Wellesley College admission counselors share practical tips for sophomores and juniors beginning their college search